 Myth #3: They’re Submissive

-Traditional gender roles in Dominican culture might suggest women are passive, but that’s outdated.
-Modern Dominican women are increasingly assertive, balancing heritage with independence.
+Classic gender roles in Dominican culture might suggest women are passive, but that’s outdated.
+Modern Dominican women are increasingly assertive and balance heritage with independence.
 In therapy, I’ve worked with couples where the woman leads as much as her partner.
 A memorable quote from Sofia, a 32-year-old Dominican dating an American, sums it up: “I’m his equal, not his shadow—I cook dinner, but I also call the shots.”
 The submissive stereotype ignores their strength and voice, which shine in today’s relationships.

 Myth #4: They’re Bad Cooks